The population of Birmingham is 1,141,186.

 This makes Birmingham the largest city in the West Midlands and the second largest city in the UK after London.

-The city of Birmingham is also the 28th largest city in Europe, and the 17th largest city in the European Union.
+The city of Birmingham is also the 26th largest city in Europe and was, when the United Kingdom was a member of the EU, the 17th largest city in the European Union.

 Birmingham’s population passed 1 million in 2005, when the population was recorded as 1,001,200.
 This followed a brief period of population decline in Birmingham in the late 1990s and early 21st-century.